peter-evans/kdef/docs/docs/def/topic.md

           - ["zone-c", "zone-a"]
         ```

-        Rack constraints for 3 partitions with a replication factor of 3, ensuring each partition's leader and follower replicas are all in the same rack.
+        Rack constraints for 3 partitions with a replication factor of 3.
+This example ensures each partition's leader and follower replicas are all in the same rack.
         ```yml
         rackConstraints:
           - ["zone-a", "zone-a", "zone-a"]
           - ["zone-b", "zone-b", "zone-b"]
           - ["zone-c", "zone-c", "zone-c"]
         ```

+- **selection** (string)

+    The method used to select a broker for a replica.
+    After constraints have been applied, each replica assignment is selected from a pool of qualifying brokers using this method.

+    Selection methods:

+    - `topic-cluster-use` (default) - Maintain balanced usage of brokers within the topic and cluster.
+Broker selection for a replica is made based on broker usage within the topic, breaking ties with broker usage across the cluster.
+    - `topic-use` - Maintain balanced usage of brokers within the topic.
+Broker selection for a replica is made based on broker usage within the topic.

+    If the above selection methods are unable to narrow the pool to a single broker, ties will broken in two ways.
+    When adding replicas, ties will be broken with round-robin broker ID.
+    When removing replicas, ties will be broken with the highest replica index.

 ## Examples